fbrowther/SQL-Challenge/README.md

 As a new data engineer at Pewlett Hackard (a fictitious company), my first major task was on a research project to gather information about employees of the corporation from the 1980s and 1990s.
 To carry out this project, all I had access to were six CSV files that are remains of the database of employees from that period (https://github.com/fbrowther/SQL-Challenge/tree/main/EmployeeSQL%20).

 # Data Modelling
-First and foremost, i inspected the CSV files at hand and sketched out an ERD (entity relatiobship diagram) of the data employing a free online tool (http://www.quickdatabasediagrams.com).
+First and foremost, i inspected the CSV files at hand and sketched out an ERD (entity relationship diagram) of the data employing a free online tool (http://www.quickdatabasediagrams.com).

 ![alt text](https://github.com/fbrowther/SQL-Challenge/blob/main/Results%20images/ERD%20employeeSQL.png)